nyl-auster/rust-memo/annex-stack-and-heap.md

 They are both stored in the computer’s RAM (Random Access Memory).

+## what is the main difference between the stack and the heap ?

+### The stack : ordered, data with known and fixed size

+The stack stores values in the order it gets them and removes the values in the opposite order.
+This is referred to as last in, first out.

+Think of a stack of plates : when you add more plates, you put them on top of the pile, and when you need a plate, you take one off the top.

+**The stack is fast because of the way it accesses the data: it never has to search for a place to put new data or a place to get data from because that place is always the top**

+**A property of the stack is that all data on the stack must take up a known, fixed size.**

+### the heap - growable, not ordered, returns pointer

+Data with a size unknown at compile time or a size that might change can be stored on the heap instead.

+The heap is less organized: when you put data on the heap, you ask for some amount of space.
+The operating system finds an empty spot somewhere in the heap that is big enough, marks it as being in use, and returns a **pointer**,  which is the address of that location.

+Because the pointer is a known, fixed size, you can store the pointer on the stack, but when you want the actual data, you have to follow the pointer.

+Accessing data in the heap is slower than accessing data on the stack because you have to follow a pointer to get there.
+Allocating a large amount of space on the heap can also take time.

 ## Who is creating and allocating blocks to the stack or the heap ?

 The OS allocates the **stack** for each system-level thread when the thread is created.